Henri Beaufour

-Henri Beaufour (born January 6, 1965) is a French businessman and billionaire.
-He is a descendant of Henri Beaufour, founder of the Beaufour laboratories, forerunner of the French biopharmaceutical company Ipsen.
+Henri Beaufour (6 January 1965 – 28 November 2025) was a French billionaire businessman.
+He was a descendant of Henri Beaufour, founder of the Beaufour laboratories, forerunner of the French biopharmaceutical company Ipsen.

 Biography

-Born in January 1965, in Neuilly-sur-Seine, Henri Beaufour is the son of Albert Beaufour, who died in 2000, and the grandson of Dr. Henri Beaufour, founder of the Ipsen group.
+Born on 6 January 1965, in Neuilly-sur-Seine, Henri Beaufour was the son of Albert Beaufour, who died in 2000, and the grandson of Dr. Henri Beaufour, founder of the Ipsen group.

-He holds a bachelor's of arts from Georgetown University (Washington, D.C.).
+He earned a Bachelor of Arts degree from Georgetown University, Washington, D.C.

 When Albert Beaufour died in 2000, the 76% of the capital held by the family was divided between the three brothers and sisters.
 One of the daughters, Véronique Beaufour, sold her share, representing 6% of the capital.
-Anne and her brother Henri Beaufour thus control 57% of the Ipsen group, and both sit on the Board of Directors of Ipsen and Mayroy, the Ipsen controlling holding company.
-Their share in Ipsen is still 52% in 2020.
+Anne and her brother Henri Beaufour thus control 57% of the Ipsen group, and both sit on the board of directors of Ipsen and Mayroy, the Ipsen controlling holding company.
+Their share in Ipsen was still 52% in 2020.

-In 2018, his fortune is estimated at Euro 3 billion.
+In 2018, his fortune was estimated at €3 billion.

+Beaufour died on 28 November 2025.